FAANG/BayesRCO/README.md

 ## Quick start

-A full user's guide with details on compilation, as well as a a full description of input data formats/parameters and example scripts, can be found [here](https://github.com/fmollandin/BayesRCO).
-[TODO]
+A full user's guide with details on compilation, as well as a a full description of input data formats/parameters and example scripts, can be found [here](https://github.com/fmollandin/BayesRCO/blob/main/doc/BayesRCO.pdf).

 ## References